msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 ![alt text](/images/20240714_AWSLambdaPowerTuningResultsAnalyzerDetails.png "AWS Lambda Power Tuning results table view for second run")

+## Tear-down

+When you no longer need the tool, you can open the AWS CloudFormation console and delete the `serverlessrepo-aws-lambda-power-tuning` CloudFormation template.

 ## Outcome

 The tool took under 10 minutes to deploy, execute, and fine-tune, and resulted in me changing my test Lambda's memory allocation from 512 MB to 1536 MB.